 (a) In the case of a school psychologist licensed by the state board of education who is working toward admission to the examination for a school psychologist license under division (C) of section 4732.10 of the Revised Code and who is employed by a board of education or by a private school meeting standards prescribed by the state board of education under division (D) of section 3301.07 of the Revised Code, verification of the term of employment of said school psychologist shall be in the form of a notarized statement from the superintendent or other similar official.

 (b) In the case of an applicant who is licensed or certified as a psychologist or as a school psychologist by the licensing department of another state, a territory, or the District of Columbia or who holds a diploma issued by the "American Board of Professional Psychology," such notarized statement may be waived if the licensing requirement of the other jurisdiction or the psychology work history of the applicant indicates completion of two years of appropriately supervised experience, including at least one year of postdoctoral experience, prior to original licensure.

-(C) The application for licensure shall be deemed to lapse if the applicant has not successfully completed all requirements for licensure within five years after initial filing.
+(C) The application for licensure shall be deemed to lapse if the applicant has not successfully completed all requirements for licensure within three years after initial filing.
 Thereafter, a new application shall be necessary for a candidate to pursue licensure.

 Promulgated Under: 119.03

 Rule Amplifies: 4732.06, 4732.09, 4732.10, 4732.11, 4732.15

 Prior Effective Dates: 12/30/77, 10/1/90, 9/30/96, 7/15/2000, 11/1/07